wp-plugins/mailigen-widget/readme.txt

 == Upgrade Notice ==

+= 1.1.2 =
+* Fixed bug where the signup form not working in non-index pages

 = 1.1.1 =
 * Fixed bug when plugin could not be activated because of a fatal error `Parse error: syntax error, unexpected ':' in ../wp-content/plugins/mailigen-widget/mailigen-widget.php on line 385`.
 Shorthand form of ternary operator `?:` is available starting from PHP v5.3